Plan your visit

-Bought a ticket in the last twelve months?
-We’re also extending the expiry date on existing tickets by four months, so you’ll still get a full year’s worth of museum action.* We also recommend that existing National Football Museum ticket holders and City of Manchester residents book their time slots online.
+If you bought a ticket between July and October we’ll extend the expiry date by one month, so you’ll still get a full year’s worth of museum action.
+We also recommend that existing National Football Museum ticket holders and City of Manchester residents book their time slots online.

 Your ticket to the museum is valid for twelve months, and includes access to all of our galleries and exhibitions, including Still Gleaming Euro 96 in Pictures and The English Football Hall of Fame.
 A selection of our football challenges are also available to play, including Pass Master, One-Two and Penalty Shootout*.
 All tickets are valid for one year from date of purchase, so remember to keep hold of your receipt!
 Click here for details of our admission prices

 The museum is a registered charity and your ticket helps support our work with local community groups, our volunteering programme and of course to update our displays and exhibitions.